-First and foremost, our priority is providing meaningful and engaging work that results in profound learning for each student.
+First and foremost, the Dalton Difference means that we provide meaningful and engaging work that results in profound learning for each student.

 To do that, we operate our school district as a learning organization where we are driven by improving the student experience through continuous innovation and collaboration among staff.

 Over the years, our student enrollment has changed as our city has grown.
-Not only has our enrollment increased every year, but it also reflects the growing diversity and downward economic shift in our community.
-Today, 76 percent of our students qualify for free or reduced lunch, come from 42 countries and represent 22 native languages.
-At the same time, we have a district ranked eighth in Georgia by Niche.com, a nationally recognized high school by US News & World Report and the first Georgia Department of Education STEM Certified school north of metro Atlanta.
+Not only has our enrollment increased, but it also reflects the growing diversity and downward economic shift in our community.
+Today, 75 percent of our students qualify for free or reduced lunch, come from 43 countries and represent 22 native languages.
+At the same time, we have nationally recognized high school by US News & World Report and the first Georgia Department of Education STEM Certified school north of metro Atlanta.
 While the shift in demographics can’t be ignored, our focus has remained on helping all students achieve their highest potential.

 Many of our differences have grown out of a commitment to best serve all of our students, regardless of what opportunities or challenges they bring to the classroom.
 We are also committed to give innovations time to work.
 Our board, administration and staff have remained focused on providing frameworks, structures, programs and processes that ensure we do the right things for students for the right reasons so our students become contributing members of the global community.